websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-4.md

 # Maintenance Mode and Deprecations in 7.4

-With each new DXP release, a feature may not warrant continued enhancements or may become obsolete.
+With each new Liferay DXP and Liferay Portal release, a feature may not warrant continued enhancements or may become obsolete.
 Stopping enhancements for a feature puts it in *Maintenance Mode*.

 **Maintenance Mode:** The feature is supported but no longer being enhanced.